cmu-lib/oas-fs-metadata-transfer/README.md

 	- ya not sure how oa switchboard would be messaging about updated articles, if those do happen...

 but let's just get it working

+available licenses in our api. need to be accessed by the api. accessed like this `curl -X GET "https://api.figsh.com/v2/account/licenses?` need to do this separately and then match

+ugh